bdpetersen13/Swift-Projects/Clipper/README.md

 ## Usage

 When opening the application, the user is greeted with a single-view application with a button labeled "Erase Clipboard" directly in the center of the screen.
+The background of the application is based on the user's default "Light" or "Dark" appearance.

 When the user presses the button, a pop-up notification informs the user their clipboard has been erased.
 In addition, above the button, a text label appears stating "Clipboard Erased!"